ScribeUp/scribeup-sdk-react-native/README.md

 />
 ```

-The `onExit` callback will be invoked when the user closes the subscription manager or an error occurs.
+The `onExit` callback is invoked when the user exits the subscription manager—either intentionally or as a result of an error.

 ---